smaranjitghose/DeepPixel/README.md

 - Extend the work for some of the sripts to make a Flutter app using TensorFlow Lite
 - Improve the documentation (ReadME)

-## Points to keep in mind while contributing:
+## Guidelines to Contribute : 🤚 🏗

-- Please don't push anything to the root directory.Always use specific subdirectories inside the [deeppixel](https://github.com/smaranjitghose/DeepPixel/tree/master/deeppixel) directory
+- **Don't push** anything to the root directory.Always use specific subdirectories inside the [deeppixel](https://github.com/smaranjitghose/DeepPixel/tree/master/deeppixel) directory

-- For each of the tasks(i.e. problems you solve like denoising an image)..Please put in all the files/model weights/haar cascascades you use in the respective sub-directory
+For each of the tasks:

+- Experiment building this using a Jupyter notebook locally or on [Google Colab](https://colab.research.google.com/)
+- Build a script for the task inside the ```respective ``` directory
+- Inside the ```bw_to_c``` directory, create two folders ```input``` and ```output``` to be used for the input and output images
+- Use [argparse](https://docs.python.org/3/library/argparse.html) library so that the input image and output path can be given as arguments in the terminal while running the script
+-  Create a ```requirements.txt``` file and specify the modules used
+- Try your script/notebook with multiple images and store the results in output folder
+- Comment your script/notebook well
+- Create/Update the ReadME.MD file:
+    - Name of the task
+    - A small description
+    - Approach used
+    - Input and Output Images
+- Make sure you have the model weight or any related files like haarcascades to run the script in the same direcorty
+- Give a Pull Request
+- In your PR, please try to give a link to a Colab Notebook(if applicable) as a comment.
-- For each sub-directory..have a images folder dedicated to the images
+- In your PR, put a reference to the issue it is for
-- For each sub-directory..please upate the README.MD files on what you what worked on
-- Don't copy code directly from places like pyimagesearch.com etc..Take them as reference,modify and do it..or atleast give the reference
+- once your model/script works, curate your own dataset and get the outputs..(Try 10 images) adn give a second PR about your own Dataset
-- Try to use Google Colab for sharing your notebooks
+- Try out other methods to implement the above

+__Please do not use a code from someone else's repo or a blog like PyImageSearch directly..You can definitely refer to others' code.
+But make sure you have some contributions of your own into it.
+If you strongly use a code from someone else,please credit them properly in the README file of the respective directory.

 ### How to contribute: